david68cu/MemoryGame/README.md

 #Restarting the game
   Once you win , you can restart the game , cliked on Yes when asked Also you can restart the game any time , by cliking in the restart buttom in the panel

 ##Help
-See the video that will show you how to play the game
+We have updated a video to show the game with all the new features